|

 Kazakhstan Fact Sheet |

 Parrots mimic humans but do not mimic any other kind of animal in the wild.
-Most captive birds are unable to find a permanent home and experience some kind of abuse or neglect in their lifetimes.
 Parrots can die from exposure to normal household substances such as bleach fumes, perfumes, and anything sprayed from an aerosol can.
 Exotic birds can live to be over 60 years old.

 Related pages: